scepman/scepman-docs/docs/other/troubleshooting/cisco-ise-host-header-limitation.md

-# Cisco ISE Host Header Limitation
+# Missing OCSP Host Header

-Cisco ISE is still not supporting HTTP 1.1 when looking up OCSP and therefore can't connect to a general SCEPman instance running on Azure App Services.
+Both Cisco ISE as well as Aruba ClearPass do not support HTTP 1.1 when looking up OCSP and do not send a host header in their OCSP request.
+Therefore, they cannot connect to a general SCEPman instance running on Azure App Services.
 The error message may look like this:

 ![](../../.gitbook/assets/cisco-ocsp-error%20%281%29.jpg)

 Cisco is currently investigating future enhancements but for the time being you can use an [Azure Application Gateway](https://azure.microsoft.com/en-us/services/application-gateway/) to provide an instance of SCEPman not requiring a Host Header.

-This documentation is a quick introduction to the basic steps required to create such an Application Gateway.
-Please forgive the rudimentary form.

-Create an Azure Application Gateway for SCEPman
+The following instructions outline the steps required to create an Azure Application Gateway for SCEPman:

 1\) Create a new Application Gateway